cilium/cilium.io/src/posts/2018-08-07-istio-10-cilium/index.md

   - envoy
   - ebpf
   - security
-ogSummary: `Istio 1.0 was released last week.
+ogSummary: "Istio 1.0 was released last week.
 From the Cilium community, we would like to congratulate all Istio contributors for this massive effort.
-We have been fortunate to participate in the community by contributing to Istio and by helping several users moving towards production with Istio and Cilium.`
+We have been fortunate to participate in the community by contributing to Istio and by helping several users moving towards production with Istio and Cilium."
 ---

 Istio 1.0 was [released](https://istio.io/blog/2018/announcing-1.0/) last week.